emberjs/website/source/guides/models/index.md

 returns a promise that it resolves with the record immediately.
 It does not need to ask the adapter (and, therefore, the server) for a copy since it already has it saved locally.

+---

+These are the core concepts you should understand to get the most out of Ember Data.
+The following sections go into more depth about each of these concepts, and how to use them together.